pujadas02/m/README.md

 ## Serial Port Logging & Stackdriver (Cloud Logging)
 Serial port logging refers to the ability of a VM instance to send its serial port output (low-level boot and runtime logs) somewhere for inspection.
 Stackdriver Logging (now called Cloud Logging) is the destination service where logs are collected and stored.
+You can control whether your instances send serial port output to Cloud Logging by setting project- or instance-level metadata

 ##  Enforcement Behavior